ibraheemdev/poller/docs/integration.md

 A typical BodyReader (like the one in the defaults package) implementation parses the request body and produces a struct that has the ability to Validate() it's data as well as functions to retrieve the data necessary for the particular valuer required by the module.

 Many modules use upgraded "valuers".
-For example the authenticatable package uses a UserValuer which stores and validates the PID and Password that a user has provided for the modules to use.
+For example the confirmable package uses a ConfirmValuer which allows it to pull out the confirmation token from the request.

 Your body reader implementation does not need to implement all valuer types unless you're using a module that requires it.
 See the [Functionality](functionality.md) documentation to know what the requirements are.